-Listen to your worry and self doubt.
+Listen to your worry and self-doubt.
 Anxiety and worry should push us to power on, to move forward, and to hone our skills, better our behavior, and become an improved version of our former selves.
-Self doubt should NOT break us down.

 For the stronger you will feel, the more confident you become.
 Taking action to improve your behavior will soothe away the worry and concern.